oesteban/hcph-sops/docs/data-collection/scanning.md

     - [ ] Ask the participant to take three deep breathes, to then go back to a comfortable, normal respiration pace.
 Check on the *AcqKnoledge* window that the three breathes are distinctly registered (taking into account that there may be 10-25 seconds of delay because of the tubing).

 ### Once the main diffusion MRI run is done, proceed with fieldmaps
-- [ ] In the issue collecting notes about the session, check the box confirming that the diffusion sequence has been acquired.
+- [ ] In the corresponding issue for the collection of notes about the session, check the box confirming that the diffusion sequence has been acquired.
     Don't forget to report any observations there.
 - [ ] Launch the DWI-EPI sequence `fmap-epi_acq-b0_dir-{RL,LR,PA,AP}__6dir_monopolar` for *B<sub>0</sub>* field mapping by pressing *Continue* :fontawesome-solid-play:{ .redcolor }.
 - [ ] While it is running, [adjust the FoV](scanning-notes.md#setting-the-fov) for the following sequence.
 - [ ] Launch the GRE (*phase difference*) sequence `fmap-phasediff__gre` for *B<sub>0</sub>* field mapping by pressing *Continue* :fontawesome-solid-play:{ .redcolor }.